-For large quantities of flammable liquids, refer to the dangerous goods requirements administered by the Department of Mines, Industry Regulation & Safety.
+For large quantities of flammable liquids, refer to dangerous goods requirements.

 In the first instance an updated version should be requested from the supplier, manufacturer or importer.
 However, if the manufacturer has ceased trading, and an updated SDS is not available, the old SDS can be kept on the register with a note that it is the most recent.
 More recent information should be used to supplement it (to ensure for example that users are aware if the hazards have been reclassified).
 This could be a recent SDS from another supplier provided the formulation is the same (eg pure chemicals), or it could be a third party SDS (ie prepared by a consultant), or equivalent information.

 A wide range of hazardous chemicals is typically found in process plants and refineries, including:

 Xanthates, used as a flotation chemical, solvents and compressed gases may also be found.
 Hazardous chemicals such as sulfur dioxide, hydrogen sulfide, carbon monoxide and oxides of nitrogen may be generated during the processing of mineral ores.
 Sodium cyanide must be strictly managed to minimise worker exposure through direct contact or from hydrogen cyanide gas.

 Mine site laboratories commonly have the greatest variety of chemicals found on the mining operation, though typically in relatively small quantities.
 Acids used to digest materials generally represent the greatest risk, although all chemicals must be handled carefully.